#RealOranges at gebana

 So in 2019, we decided to take a stand against the madness.
 The intent behind our petition and campaign to liberate the illegal oranges was to obtain an exemption, or even deliberately break these senseless rules.
 But in the end, we didn't have to go that far.
 The EU pointed out an exception defined in their own regulations that we could reinterpret for our own purposes.

-The magic words: intended for processing.
+The magic words: for processing only.
 Fruits that are officially intended for processing can look any way they please.
-The only condition is that the boxes be labelled: Product intended for processing.
+The only condition is that the boxes be labelled: for processing only.

 So are real oranges better than normal ones?